Researchers claim their AI can hear if a speaker is wearing a mask

 Researchers at Duke Kunshan University, Wuhan University, Lenovo, and Sun Yat-sen University in Guangzhou claim to have developed an AI system that detects whether a person is wearing a mask from the sound of their muffled speech.
 They say that in experiments, it achieves 78.8% accuracy on one metric, demonstrating that sound could be a useful means of enforcing mask-wearing during the pandemic.

 The team’s work is a submission to the 11th annual Computational Paralinguistics Challenge (ComParE) at the upcoming Interspeech 2020 conference, an open challenge dealing with the states and traits of speakers as manifested in their speech.
 This year saw the introduction of a “mask sub-challenge” in which the goal is to develop algorithms capable of determining whether a person is wearing a mask from the sound of their voice.
-For the sub-challenge, every competitor — the coauthors of this study included — must use the same corpus of 32 German speakers recorded for 10 hours in an audio studio wearing Lohmann and Rauscher face coverings.
+For the sub-challenge, every competitor — the coauthors of this study included — must use the same corpus of 32 German speakers recorded for 10 hours in an audio studio wearing Lohmann & Rauscher face coverings.

 The researchers augmented the data from the data set by varying the rate of speech, warping various features, and erasing portions of speech at random.
-They trained a machine learning system on this augmented data, which included speech recorded from the speakers while they weren’t wearing masks, and conducted experiments to determine how accurate the classifier could detect mask presence.
+They trained a machine learning system on this augmented data, which included speech recorded from the speakers while they weren’t wearing masks, and conducted experiments to determine how accurately the classifier could detect mask presence.

 The researchers found their system’s accuracy wasn’t consistent across genders despite the fact the corpus contains the same number of female and male speakers (16 people each).
 They don’t speculate as to why this might be, but it’s possible data imbalances in other dimensions are to blame.
 The speakers talk strictly in German about things like sports, families, kids, and food; only wear one type of mask; and range in age from 20 years old to 41 years old.
 Differences in the sounds of languages arise from different manners of articulation; one can expect the speech of an older English male to be distinct from that of a young Spanish speaker.